Harshal1618/RandomCodes/README.md

 # RandomCodes
-Repo of all random code developments
+Repo of all random code developments.
+Each project is a new folder in this repo.